esamattis/sauna.reload/README.rst

 You should see following warnings with zcml-paths from your products::

-  2011-08-13 09:38:12 ERROR sauna.reload.child Failed to defer
+  2011-08-13 09:38:12 ERROR sauna.reload.child Cannot reload
   src/sauna.reload/sauna/reload/configure.zcml.
-IT WILL NOT BE RELOADABLE.

 Make sure your code is hooked into Plone through `z3c.autoinclude <http://plone.org/products/plone/roadmap/247>`_ and NOT